JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_les.rst

 * :code:`LLES_MY_MASK` : Flag to compute the LES diagnostics on a mask defined by the user as a 2D horizontal mask.
 It must be coded at the beginning of the LES monitor routine.
 Only local quantities can be computed with this mask.

 * :code:`NLES_MASKS_USER` : number of user's masks

+* :code:`LCOARSEGRAIN`: flag to activate coarse-graining online diagnostics of resolved TKE, turbulent vertical flux of :math:`r_t` and :math:`\theta_l`.
+Additionnal fluxes terms are saved on if LCONDSAMP=T

+* :code:`NCOARSEGRAIN`: number of coarse-graining sub-domains

+* :code:`NSIZECOARSEGRAIN`: dimension sizes in terms of number of points for all coarse-graining sub-domains